WHAT IS THE COLORADO SNOWMOBILE ASSOCIATION?

 Advance, Protect, and Preserve the sport of snowmobiling in Colorado.

-CSA is currently comprised of 35 clubs, 27 of which groom their portion of nearly 3000 miles system of trails in Colorado.
+CSA is currently comprised of 36 clubs, 27 of which groom their portion of nearly 3000 miles system of trails in Colorado.
 Each club is independent of the others and offers their own brand of fellowship and riding experiences.
-These clubs work diligently with public land agencies to ensure access and limitless riding in their areas.
+These clubs work diligently with public land agencies to ensure access and fabulous riding in their areas.
 The grooming clubs own and operate their own equipment to groom, mark and maintain miles of trails through central and western Colorado and hold special use permits from either the US Forest Service or BLM to operate on public lands.
 Many also have agreements with local municipalities and private landowners to operate on their lands.
 These trails are guaranteed multi-use trails encouraging winter recreationists of all kinds to use their system.
 Many systems support Nordic skiing, snowshoeing, dog-sledding and winter hiking/camping activities as well as snowmobiling.
 CSA also supports the grooming operations of Vail Pass Task Force and their efforts in providing multiple winter recreation opportunities.

 Another piece of the funding from registration money enables the clubs to purchase and maintain their grooming equipment.
 This capital fund is subsidized by federal money through the Recreation Trails Program (RTP).
-Clubs, in need, apply yearly to this fund for money to update their grooming equipment.
+Clubs, in need, apply to this fund for money to update their grooming equipment.
 The money is awarded based on need, benefit to the overall program and ability to match the request.

-Colorado State Parks and Wildlife and CSA also partner up each year to offer classes in avalanche awareness education, back-country survival education and rider safety education.
+Colorado Parks and Wildlife and CSA also partner up each year to offer classes in avalanche awareness education, back-country survival education and rider safety education.

 In addition, the administration of CSA works closely with the United State Forest Service and BLM on access issues.
 Meetings with local, state and regional managers are held throughout the year to assure a voice for snowmobiles on public lands.
 Each year ACSA sponsors the DC Fly-In, an opportunity for all of the state associations including Colorado to meet with their congressional legislation and speak about what is important in their states in regards to winter recreation.